DecLearn/declearn/docs/quickstart.md

 your data, e.g. a `torch` model, wrapped in a declearn object.
 See `examples/mnist_quickrun/model.py` for an example.

-The wrapped model should be named "MyModel" by default.
-If you use any other name, you'll need to mention it in the TOML file, as done in `./custom/config_custom.toml`
+The wrapped model should be named "model" by default.
+If you use any other name, you have to specify it in the TOML file, as demonstrated in `./custom/config_custom.toml`.

 ### 2.2.
 Using declearn full capabilities

-To upgrade your experimental setting beyond the `quickrun` mode, head to the hands on usage [section](user-guide/usage.md) of the documentation.
+To upgrade your experimental setting beyond the `quickrun` mode, you may move on to the hands-on usage [section](user-guide/usage.md) of the documentation.